Breast Reconstruction

 What Is Recovery Like after Breast Reconstruction?

-You may experience some discomfort for the first few days after your breast reconstruction in Princeton, NJ, which can be controlled with pain medications.
+You may experience some discomfort for the first few days after your breast reconstruction in New Jersey, which can be controlled with pain medications.
 You will be encouraged to move your arms soon after surgery and instructed to avoid any forceful physical activity, such as pulling yourself up or lifting heavy objects.

 When you are released to go home, you can expect to have some swelling, bruising, and soreness for approximately two to three weeks.
 You may need to change your bandages and apply medication to the suture areas.
 Dr. Hamawy will advise you about bathing, showering, and wound care.